Barba-Q/tumbleweed-noob-tool/README.md

 ##

 ## Changelog:
+0.92 / 0.93
+- Fixed the script hanging on repository prompt while adding them.
+- Added multimedia-codecs to the tool's section

 0.91:
 - Major bug fixes causing the script to crash for a lot of reasons
 - Reworked exec routine to get rid of multiple password promts